 Stem Inc Shareholder News: Johnson Fistel Encourages STEM Shareholders with Losses to Contact the Firm Regarding Class Action Investigation

-SAN DIEGO, Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Stem, Inc. STEM, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+/EIN News/ -- SAN DIEGO, Jan.
+11, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Stem, Inc. (NYSE: STEM), any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focuses on investors' losses and whether they may be recovered under federal securities laws.

 What if I purchased Stem common stock?
 If you purchased Stem common stock and suffered significant losses on your investment, join our investigation now: